oicr-gsi/shesmu/docs/glossary.md

 ## Search
 A filter with a name that allows the UI to quickly select an interesting set of actions.
-The can be used for debugging or as dashboards.
+They can be used for debugging or as dashboards.

 ## Signature
 A fingerprint (hash or value) derived from the values of variables read by an olive.